 Bring a picnic and your pets, as food and animals are welcome in the park.
 You’ll find many beautiful spots to eat around the lake and trails with your family or friends.

 Venice Beach is just a few miles south of Siesta Key Beach and Manasota Key Beach.
 It’s known as the “Shark Tooth Capital of the World.”
-Every year, hundreds of shark teeth wash up on the shore.
+Every year, hundreds of shark teeth wash up on the shore on the beaches around Venice, FL.
 Make sure to search through the sand to take one home as a souvenir.

 Venice Beach also has a reef just a quarter-mile offshore.
 Bring snorkeling or diving equipment to explore the reef in full.
-Venice Beach is also one of the only beaches near Sarasota to have lifeguards.
-You and your family will be in good hands while swimming.
+Kid-friendly Venice Beach is also one of the only beaches near Sarasota with lifeguards.
+You and the family will be in good hands while swimming.

 If you’re an architecture fan, make sure to hit up Downtown Venice.
 In Venice’s historic downtown, buildings are reminiscent of northern Italian cities.
 With the water, small cobblestone streets, and old architecture, you may even feel like you’re in the real Venice, Italy!

-For travelers, the best places to stay in Sarasota for sightseeing include Downtown and the Rosemary District.
-If you looking to soak in its seaside pleasures, Lido Key, Longboat Key, and Siesta Key are great options, too.
+For travelers, many of the best places to stay in Sarasota for sightseeing lie in the areas around Downtown and the Rosemary District.
+If you’re looking to soak in its seaside pleasures, Lido Key, Longboat Key, and Siesta Key are great options for accommodation, too.

 One of the city’s hippest hotels, the Aloft combines a perfect location with trendy design to charm the pickiest of travelers.
 Retire to the 8th-floor pool to cool down to dramatic panoramic views over the city.